tfriedel6/canvas/README.md

 # Version history

+v0.7.1

+- Line strokes are now scaled and transformed correctly
+- Added an ImagePattern type and a CreatePattern function (still missing repeat and transform)

 v0.7.0

-Restuctured the code to have a single frontend and multiple backends, although currently only Go-GL and an automatically generated xmobile GL backend are available.
+- Restuctured the code to have a single frontend and multiple backends, although currently only Go-GL and an automatically generated xmobile GL backend are available.
 This should in theory make it possible to write a software backend as well, or maybe Vulkan or some other libraries.

-Got rid of the OpenGL interface and used Go-GL for Android and iOS.
+- Got rid of the OpenGL interface and used Go-GL for Android and iOS.
 I also tried using it for Shiny and gomobile, but for some reason once the xmobile GL context is created, Go-GL no longer works, so those use the xmobile GL backend.

-SetLineEnd is now SetLineCap
+- SetLineEnd is now SetLineCap